Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local Langlands correspondence via endoscopy

+Here $\phi$ is called admissible if \begin{itemize} \item $\phi(\sigma_{K_1})$ is semisimple, \item $\phi|_{I_{K_1}}$ is smooth, and \item $\phi|_{\SL_2(\bb C)}$ is algebraic. \end{itemize} Strictly speaking, in the definition of \cite[\S8.2]{Bor79}, an $L$-parameter for $G$ is a homomorphism from $W_K\times \SL_2(\bb C)$ to $\LL G$ up to $\hat G$-conjugacy.
+In the description above, we instead encode such a parameter by the corresponding homomorphism with source $W_{K_1}\times \SL_2(\bb C)$.
+Thus, by a slight abuse of terminology, we will refer to this latter homomorphism as an $L$-parameter and denote it by $\phi$.
+The associated parameter in the sense of \cite[\S8.2]{Bor79} will be denoted by

-Then an $L$-parameter $\phi\in \Phi(G^*)$ is \begin{itemize} \item tempered (or bounded) if and only if $\phi(W_{K_1})$ is a pre-compact subset of the target. \item discrete if and only if $\Im(\phi)$ is not contained in any properly contained parabolic subgroup of the target. \item semisimple if and only if it is trivial on the $\SL(2, \bb C)$-factor. \item supercuspidal if and only if it is discrete and semisimple. \end{itemize} The subset of tempered (resp. discrete/resp. semisimple/resp. supercuspidal) $L$-parameters for $G^*$ is denoted by $\Phi_\temp(G^*)$ (resp. $\Phi_2(G^*)$/resp. $\Phi^\sems(G^*)$/resp. $\Phi^{\bx{sc}}(G^*)$).
+Then an $L$-parameter $\phi\in \Phi(G^*)$ is \begin{itemize} \item tempered (or bounded) if and only if $\phi(W_{K_1})$ is a relatively compact subset of the target. \item discrete if and only if $\Im(\phi)$ is not contained in the normalizer of a proper parabolic subgroup of $\hat G^*$. \item semisimple if and only if it is trivial on the $\SL_2(\bb C)$-factor. \item supercuspidal if and only if it is discrete and semisimple. \end{itemize} The subset of tempered (resp. discrete, resp. semisimple, resp. supercuspidal) $L$-parameters for $G^*$ is denoted by $\Phi_\temp(G^*)$ (resp. $\Phi_2(G^*)$, resp. $\Phi^\sems(G^*)$, resp. $\Phi^{\bx{sc}}(G^*)$).